6-YEAR-OLD BOURBON RELEASE

 Iowa: ABC control state

-Wilderness Trail also plans to sell this year in Ohio through Heidelberg and in Georgia through Eagle Rock Distributing.
+Wilderness Trail also plans to sell in Nevada.

 In the ABC control states, fans of our spirits just have to ask their store to stock it.
 For instance, Virginia is a control state and is run by the state of Virginia ABC.
 Wilderness Trail is registered and in the system in Virginia and any store can place an order to stock it or to ship it directly to a person living there through that store for pick up.
 If you are looking for some of the latest Kentucky Straight Small Batch Bottled in Bond Bourbon with rye small grain, our Bourbon Single Barrel, Bottled in Bond Bourbon made with wheat or our infamous Kentucky Straight Rye Whiskey Cask Strength, then please ask your local store to place an order for you!

 To see Michigan locations, please download Michigan Bourbon Locations

 Thanks to the many people who purchased a white oak tree in hopes that their trees one day will be used for Wilderness Trail Bourbon barrels.

 We planted the 2-year-old white oak trees in March and now all we have to do is wait for them to become barrels.
 Visit your tree as your come see us over the years.
 Seventy or so years from now, maybe your grandchildren will enjoy a barrel of Bourbon aged in the tree planted for you.